-to receive payment through the JobKeeper and furlough government-relief programmes.
+In TFG Australia and TFG London, employees were able to receive payment through the JobKeeper and furlough government-relief programmes.

-procedures were put in place in line with government health and safety protocols.
-This included using an to complete the screening questions on their mobile
+Upon return to the workplace, various screening procedures were put in place in line with government health and safety protocols.
+This included using an app we developed to allow employees the opportunity to complete the screening questions on their mobile devices, prior to entering any TFG buildings.